Potidaea: History

 While besieged by the Persians in 479 BC, the town may have been saved by a tsunami rather than a particularly high tide.
 Herodotus reports how the Persian attackers who tried to exploit an unusual retreat of the water were suddenly surprised by "a great flood-tide, higher, as the people of the place say, than any one of the many that had been before".
-In 2012 researchers from Aachen University announced that they had discovered evidence that the area should be included among Greek regions prone to tsunamis.

-Tsunami are generally associated with earthquakes, but Herodotus, the source of this story, makes no mention of an earthquake at the time.
+Several tsunamigenic layers have been identified along the Thracian Coast, indicating that the region is prone to tsunamis.
+While tsunami are generally associated with earthquakes, Herodotus, the source of this story, makes no mention of an earthquake at the time.
 This makes it more likely that the event was a meteotsunami.
-Not only are such events relatively common in the Mediterranean, but their effect is amplified in a long, narrow body of water, which is a good description for the situation of Potidaea, which lies at the head of Toroneos Gulf.
+Not only are such events relatively common in the Mediterranean, but their effect is amplified in a long, narrow body of water, which is a good description for the situation of Potidaea, which lies at the head of Toroneos gulf.

 During the time of the Delian League, conflicts occurred between Athens and Corinth.
 However, the Corinthians still sent a supreme magistrate each year.
 Potidaea was inevitably involved in all of the conflicts between Athens and Corinth.
 The people revolted against the Athenians in 432 BC, and it was besieged at the beginning of the Peloponnesian War and taken in the Battle of Potidaea in 430 BC.

 The Athenians retook the city in 363 BC, but in 356 BC Potidaea fell into the hands of Philip II of Macedon.
 Potidaea was destroyed and its territory handed to the Olynthians.
 Cassander built a city on the same site which was named Cassandreia.
 It was probably at this time that the canal, which still exists today, was dug through the sandy soil at the narrowest part of the isthmus, perhaps with the aim of making the city a naval base.
 In 43 BC a Roman colony was settled by the proconsul of Macedonia, which in 30 BC was resettled by Octavian (the future Augustus) and took the official name Colonia Iulia Augusta Cassandrensis.